 - Be a citizen of the United States.

-- Be a gay male (or LGBT student for the “Folisi & Goodwin Scholarship) under 35 years of age at time of application.
+- Be a gay male (or LGBT student for the “Folisi & Goodwin Scholarship" and the "Phil Papel Memorial Scholarship") under 35 years of age at time of application.

 NOTE: The Foundation has received several inquiries regarding the age limit.
 We understand that there are many who seek education later in life, and that the problem may be exacerbated for those students in rural and/or underserved areas.
 Quite often the discrimination and marginalization endured in these areas results in individuals not being able to earn a college degree in their early 20's.
 However, the main mission of our Program is to target young people who are just starting out in life and have no previous work history, income, or resources to help finance higher education.